Employer Insights

 Oregon Wage & Hour Laws

-In order to successfully process payroll in Oregon, employers need to ensure a proper understanding of Oregon payroll and compensation laws.
+To successfully process payroll in Oregon, employers need to ensure a proper understanding of Oregon payroll and compensation laws.

 Here is what employers should know when processing payroll in Oregon.